pulumi/docs/quickstart/gcp/tutorial-gce-webserver.md

 ## Summary

 In this tutorial, we saw how to use Pulumi programs to create and manage cloud resources in Google Cloud, using regular JavaScript and NPM packages.
-To preview and update infrastructure, use `pulumi update`.
+To preview and update infrastructure, use `pulumi up`.
 To clean up resources, run `pulumi destroy`.

 For a similar example in other languages and clouds, see the [Web Server examples collection](https://github.com/pulumi/examples#web-server).